dotnet/docs/docs/architecture/cloud-native/azure-development-stack.md

 ### Other Open Source Editors

 But it doesn't stop there.
-Not only does .NET Core embrace cross-platform support, but it can be written across cross-platform.
+Not only does .NET Core embrace cross-platform support, but it can be developed across cross-platform.
 Figure 1-12 presents open-source development tools that can be used to construct .NET Core cloud native applications across multiple environments.

 ![Cross-platform editors for .NET Core](media/cross-platform-editors-for-dotnet-core.png) **Figure 1-12**.
 Cross-platform editors for .NET Core